rjrasse/rjrasse.github.io/README.md

 <img align="left" src="floats_deployment.png" width="750" height="160"> &nbsp;

 ***Field work, and cruise expeditions***
 ***Atlantic Meridional Transect 24 and 26.
 (80 days)***.
 Activities.
 AMT24: Collecting suspended POM in the surface and mesopelagic layer of the main Atlantic provinces, and processing optical data collected by WETLabs spectral absorption and attenuation meter (role: participant).
 AMT26: Collecting suspended POM in the surface and mesopelagic layer of the ETNA OMZ, and measuring optical properties.
 Building and testing an enclosed filtration system with positive pressure to collect suspended POM (role: independent international researcher).

 <img align="left" src="AMT_cruises.png" width="750" height="160"> &nbsp;

 ***Carbonate Chemistry in Coastal tropical regions (15 days)***.
 Activities.
-Periodic measurements of the psychochemical and biological parameters in coastal zones at subtropical (Bermuda, see Acknowledgements here:[website](https://www.nature.com/articles/nclimate2050#Ack1)) and tropical (Venezuela) latitudes to evaluate the exchange of greenhouse gases (i.e. CO2).
+Periodic measurements of the physicochemical and biological parameters in coastal zones at subtropical (Bermuda, see acknowledgements here:[website](https://www.nature.com/articles/nclimate2050#Ack1)) and tropical (Venezuela) latitudes to evaluate the exchange of greenhouse gases (i.e. CO2).

  <img align="left" src="Coast_Venezuela.png" width="750" height="180">&nbsp;

 ***Bermuda Atlantic Time series (BATS,  30 days)***.
-Activities.(1) Processing sampling for the analysis of biogeochemical parameters, and active participation in the deployment of deep sea mooring.(2) short intensive independent project (~ 3 month), where I have designed in collaboration with Dr. Michael Lomas, a bioassay experiment to investigate the effect of ocean acidification in the Redfield ratio.
-For this purpose, I have used conventional methods to collect, process, and quantify biogeochemical variables (i.e. alkalinity and carbonate chemistry, chlorophyll-a, nutrients (NO3- and PO4+, and POM).
-M. Lomas and collaborators used this preliminary data set as part of a project submitted to the National Science Foundation, USA (Source: Gerry Plumley, Director of CoE-NF POGO programme at BIOS).
+- Processing sampling for the analysis of biogeochemical parameters, and active participation in the deployment of deep sea mooring.
+- I conducted a short intensive independent project (~ 3 month), where I designed in collaboration with Dr. Michael Lomas, a bioassay experiment to investigate the effect of ocean acidification in the Redfield ratio.
+For this purpose, I used conventional methods to collect, process, and quantify biogeochemical variables (i.e. alkalinity and carbonate chemistry, chlorophyll-a, nutrients (nitrate, phosphate, and POM).
+Dr. Lomas and his collaborators used this preliminary data set as part of a project submitted to the National Science Foundation, USA (Source: Gerry Plumley, Director of CoE-NF POGO programme at BIOS).

 <img align="left" src="BATS.png" width="750" height="180"> &nbsp;

 ***Atmospheric deposition at the northeast of the anoxic Cariaco basin (3 months)***.
 Activities.
-Performing the best sampling location and strategy, to ultimately collect atmospheric samples and quantify atmospheric deposition of dissolved nutrients over the anoxic Cariaco basin (role: scientist leader).
+Carrying out a selected strategy at the best sampling location to collect atmospheric samples and quantify atmospheric deposition of dissolved nutrients over the anoxic Cariaco basin (role: scientist leader).

 <img align="left" src="Atmosphera_Cariaco.png" width="750" height="180"> &nbsp;

-***Dissolved nitrogen loaded by tropical tributaries rivers (48 days over a time series of one year)***.
+***Dissolved nitrogen loaded by tropical rivers (48 days over a time series of one year)***.
 Activities.
 Monthly measurements of the in-situ physicochemical parameters, and collecting samples for the analysis of dissolved nitrogen and carbon, and suspended organic matter (role: scientist leader).

 <img align="left" src="Rivers_Cariaco.png" width="750" height="180"> &nbsp;

-***GHG emitted from field corn (45 days)***.
-Daily in situ measurements of emissions of NO, N2O and CO2 from the soil.
-Collecting and processing soils samples for the analysis of physical and biogeochemical parameters. &nbsp;
+***-	GHG emitted from cornfield (45 days)***.
+Daily in situ measurements of emissions of NO, N2O and CO2 from soil.
+Collecting and processing soil samples for the analysis of physical and biogeochemical parameters. &nbsp;

 <img align="left" src="Guarico_2006.png" width="750" height="180"> &nbsp;